-Also see Humorous Cats Poems, Cat Humor, Cat Page Ideas and Pets.
+Also see Humorous Cats Poems, Cat Humor, Cat Page Ideas (includes quotes about cats) and Pets.

 She had green eyes, that excellent seer,